 The second was the tug you felt on your arm as it worked to constantly redirect your object’s vector and prevent it from flying across the room.
 This is known as centripetal force.

-Centripetal force can be defined as the force that acts on an object in order to direct it towards a center of curvature.
+Centripetal force can be defined as the force that acts on an object in order to direct it toward a center of curvature.
 It’s the very essence of what makes a centrifuge work.

 Centrifugal force isn’t technically a “force” at all.
 It’s actually defined as an “apparent” force, since the object only feels it as the result of inertia.